 Dr. Hawiger and colleagues have developed a first-in-class peptide therapeutic, cSN50 peptide, which affords in vivo islet protection following a 2-day course of intense treatment in non-obese diabetic (NOD) mice, a standard model for T1D.
 This 2-day treatment resulted in a diabetes-free state for one year without apparent toxicity (see graph).
 Additional analysis of these NOD mice indicated that peptide therapy reduced the accumulation of islet-destructive lymphocytes, while enhancing activation-induced cell death of islet-attacking T and B lymphocytes.
 Moreover, pro-inflammatory cytokine and chemokine production in immune cells was attenuated.

 These results indicate that this novel form of peptide immunotherapy can arrest destruction of insulin-producing beta cells at the site of autoimmune attack within pancreatic islets.
 This therapy has potential for use either alone or in concert with other therapies during the progression of T1D.
-Used alone, cSN50 peptide as a short-term monotherapy has a potential for reversing the ongoing T1D and restore glycemic balance.

 - Protects islets from autoimmune attack